Key topics for running SAP Oracle on AWS

-- When using Amazon managed RDS database, AWS will provide database level support and the customer needs to contact AWS directly for database related issues.
+- When using an Amazon-managed RDS database, AWS will provide database-level support, and the customer needs to contact AWS directly for database-related issues.

 To meet the high I/O requirements of an SAP production system, it is recommended to use EBS Optimized EC2 instances for databases.
 To further increase the total number of IOPS that a file system can deliver, multiple EBS volumes can be striped into a single filesystem using software RAID such as a Logical Volume Manager.
 Each EBS volume is protected from physical drive failure utilizing mirroring in AWS’s underlying infrastructure.
 Using a software RAID level higher than RAID-0 is therefore not recommended.
 To further safeguard a database’s recoverability, its log files should be stored on different EBS volume(s) apart from the data files.